iproberts/lonestar/README.md

 The `array.m`, `channel.m`, and `channel_spherical_wave.m` objects are all from [MIMO for MATLAB](https://mimoformatlab.com).

+# Preliminaries

+Before running `main.m`, you must have [CVX](http://cvxr.com/cvx/) installed.
+CVX is a MATLAB toolbox for solving convex optimization problems.

 # Example Usage

 We will now walk through `main.m` to summarize its usage.